Contract Manufacturing – Definition

 The main costs of producing a dietary supplement include:

-- Purchase of raw materials: Price depends on quality, availability and origin – exotic or organic raw materials increase costs.
+- Purchase of raw materials: The price depends on the quality, availability and origin – exotic raw materials or organiczne increase costs.

 - Production process and quality control: Salaries, energy costs and microbiological testing affect overall expenses.